 Over a metaphor or symbolism?
-No way!

 Jesus said to them, “Amen, amen, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you.”
 53

-Jesus then intensified his vivid “literal” imagery
+Jesus then intensified his vivid “literal” commands

 Alethes is mentioned several times in the New Testament and is “always” used to describe the true meaning of something; literal.
 It is never used to describe something unreal or symbolic.